apoorvkk/ZendeskCodeChallenge/README.md

 ```
 **Note**: Please have port 8080 free to use otherwise you will need to use a different port and then manually change the request endpoints in the Angular 4 frontend side.

-### STEP FIVE - Install Frontend Packages
+### STEP FIVE - Run the Frontend Server

-Leaving the first terminal running the backend server as it is, open a new terminal and locate your `ZendeskEnv` directory.
+Open a new terminal and locate your `ZendeskEnv` directory.
 Stay inside this directory (eg. `/your_computer_directory/ZendeskEnv/`).
-Run the two commands below to install the frontend dependencies:
+Activate the virtual environment again with this command:
 ```
-cd ZendeskCodeChallenge/ZTicketViewerFrontEnd/ticket_viewer_client_app/
-npm install
+source bin/activate
 ```
-This will install all the dependencies needed in the frontend by inspecting the `package.json` file.

-### STEP SIX - Run the Frontend Server

-Run the command below to run the local frontend server which serves the Angular 4 application:
+Run the commands below to run the local frontend server which serves the Angular 4 application:
 ```
-ng serve --port 4200
+cd ZendeskCodeChallenge/ZTicketViewerFrontEnd/ticket_viewer_client_app/compiled_client_app/
+python -m http.server 4200
 ```
 **Note:** Please have the port 4200 free otherwise you will need to change the port and then change the CORS setting inside `/ZendeskEnv/ZendeskCodeChallenge/ZZTicketViewerBackEnd/
 zticket_viewer_web_project/zticket_viewer_web_project/